 Coughs can linger for a long time in children, but if it persists for several days, or she has a fever with it, give your doctor a call.
 If the cough sounds like a seal barking, and certainly if she is having any trouble breathing, get medical attention right away.

-Or as my daughter’s preschool teacher called it, “intestinal mischief.”
-If your child is vomiting or has diarrhea, she should stay home (and should stay home for 24 hours after the last incident).
+Or as my daughter's preschool teacher called it, “intestinal mischief."
+If your child is vomiting or has diarrhea, they should stay home (and should stay home for 24 hours after the last incident).
 Make sure everyone at home washes their hands really well, as stomach bugs tend to be very contagious.

 Along the same lines is the dreaded conjunctivitis, or pink eye.
 Usually your child (or lucky you) will wake up with their eyelids crusted shut, or they'll have a very pink eye with lots of goop (sorry—but we're all moms here, we can handle the eye goop convo right?)

 This is highly contagious, so they should for sure stay home from school.
 Depending on if it's viral or bacterial, you doctor may prescribe medicine that clears it up quickly.

 This one is tough—kids often complain about various boo-boos, especially when it means that they get a Frozen Bandaid out of the deal.
 If they complain of pain persistently, if the pain prevents them from playing, and of course if you witness a bad injury, keep them home and get medical help right away.

 Remember that you know your child best.
 Ultimately, you get to make the decision.
 Your pediatrician will be there to guide you, and one day, ONE DAY, you really will get that whole to-do list tackled... we think?